fabianmichael/kirby-markdown-field/README.md

 ## 8. Known Issues

 - **Kirbytags:** In some edge-cases with nested parenthesis or nested Kirbytags, the highlighting can differ from how Kirby parses the markup.
 This should’nt not be an issue for most daily use-cases.
 You can also not have multiple consecutive line breaks within Kirbytags, or the highlighter will fail.
 This is because of the way of how Markdown makes a clear separation between block and inline elements.
+- **Kirbytags in HTMl blocks** are not highlighted, because CodeMirror uses its own HTML Parser for that, which deactivates all Markdown highlighting within these.
 - **Inline Format toggling:** The selection will sometimes in unexpected ways, when dealing with very complex re-formatting.
 Solving this would need a more sophisticated selection/caret-tracking during all transformations.
 IMHO, it still works better than in most other Markdown editors and does not lead to data-loss, so ¯\_(ツ)_/¯.

 ## 9. What’s not supported (and never will be)